gvwilson/sdxjs/systems-programming/index.md

 We are now calling our command-line arguments `srcRoot` and `dstRoot` rather than `srcDir` and `dstDir`.
-As we were writing this example we used `dstDir` as both the name of the top-level destination directory (from the command line) and the name of the particular output directory to create.
+We originally used `dstDir` as both the name of the top-level destination directory (from the command line) and the name of the particular output directory to create.
+This was legal,
-JavaScript didn't complain because every function creates a new <span g="scope" i="scope!of variable definitions; variable definition!scope">scope</span> for variable definitions, and it's perfectly legal to give a variable inside a function the same name as something outside it.
+since every function creates
+a new <span g="scope" i="scope!of variable definitions; variable definition!scope">scope</span>,
-However, "legal" isn't the same thing as "comprehensible";
-giving the variables different names makes the program easier for humans to read.
+but hard for people to understand.

 </div>